AshleighSham/DF_capstone/README.md

 - **streamlit:** Houses the streamlit application, run from within this directory with the command "streamlit run Home.py"
 - **tests:** Holds the tests for the ETL processes and relevant functions
 - **utils:** Hold files regarding general utilities for the different areas.
-- **.env.dev, .env.test:** two files containing the environment variables for testing and development
+- **.env, .env.dev, .env.test:** two files containing the environment variables for testing and development
 <details>
 <summary>ASCII Tree for Root Respository</summary>